 Keratin (protein), lipids and water make up the hair shaft and, therefore, are essential to the healthy look and feel of our locks.

-So now that you know the extent of damage caused by heated appliances, we’re hoping you’ll have come to the realisation that it’s absolutely imperative to use a heat protection on your tresses – not just once, but every time you use a straightener, curler or blowdryer.
+Now that you know the extent of damage caused by heated appliances, we’re hoping you’ll have come to the realisation that it’s absolutely imperative to use heat protection on your tresses – not just once, but every time you use a straightener, curler or hairdryer.

 Need some recommendations?
-See our pick of the best heat protectants, here.
+See our pick of the best heat protectants.